noddac/Crypto-Helper-Bot/README.md

 - [x] Is supported
 - [ ] Is currently not supported, but will be added soon...

-# Join the community
+# Setup
- Join us on my [Official Discord Server](https://discord.gg/Q9stTbAHNF)!
+1. Add your token in the secret.py file
+2. Add your Discord server and the invite for your Bot

 # License
 MIT License